 These providers will send a more accurate price based on your needs.

 Coolsculpting works great in properly selected patients.
 Keep in mind the inner knee or inner thigh area is an off label use of Coolsculpting and there are risks so I would recommend that you consult with a Certified Coolsculpting physician and understand risks and realistic expectations.

 Currently, the handpieces available for CoolSculpting are too large for the knees of most people.
 It is important for the handpiece to fit very securely on the area to be treated in order to achieve desired results.
 However, Zeltiq, the company that makes CoolSculpting is developing smaller handpieces that will offer more options.
 Look for a physician you trust and respect performing CoolSculpting in your area.
-They will keep you informed about new developments with CoolSculpting...
+They will keep you informed about new developments with CoolSculpting including new, smaller handpieces.

 I would suggest that you visit with a physician to be examined for the Coolsculpting treatment.
 To be able to be treated in this area, the handpiece will have to be able to suction onto the area.
 You should also know that this would be an "off lable" treatment.
-Best Wishes.

 Although CoolSculpting is not FDA approved for use on the knees, it can be used to treat the inner knees in the right patient.
 Not all patients will have enough fat on the area to fill in the applicator (which is necessary for treatment), but those that are appropriate candidates may benefit from CoolSculpting for the inner knees.
 Your dermatologist will help you to determine whether you are a good candidate for this treatment.